13 Dealing with Data

 Data augmentation is a technique where you artificially increase the size of your dataset by creating new data points based on the existing data.
 This is a common technique in deep learning for computer vision, where you might rotate, flip, or crop images to create new training data.
 This can help improve the performance of your model, especially when you have a small dataset.
 Techniques are also available for text.

 In the tabular domain, data augmentation is less common, but still possible.
 You’ll see it most commonly applied with class-imbalance settings (Section 13.4), where you might create new data points for the minority class to balance the dataset.
 This can be done by randomly sampling from the existing data points, or by creating new data points based on the existing data points.
-For the latter, SMOTE and many variants of it are quite common.
+For the latter, SMOTE and many variants of it are quite common (for better or worse; see Elor and Averbuch-Elor (2022)).

 Unfortunately for tabular data, these techniques are not nearly as successful as augmentation for computer vision or natural language processing, nor consistently so.
-Part of the issue is that tabular data is very noisy and fraught with measurement error, so in a sense, such techniques are just adding noise to the modeling process11.
+Part of the issue is that tabular data is very noisy and fraught with measurement error, so in a sense, such techniques are just adding noise to the modeling process without any additional means to amplify the signal13.
 Downsampling the majority class can potentially throw away useful information.
-Simple random upsampling of the minority class can potentially lead to an overconfident model that still doesn’t generalize well.
-In the end, the best approach is to get more and/or better data, but hopefully more successful methods will be developed in the future.
+Simple random upsampling of the minority class can potentially lead to an overconfident model that doesn’t generalize well.
+In the end, the best approach is to get more and/or better data, but as that often is not possible, hopefully more successful methods will be developed in the future for the tabular domain.

 13.11 Wrapping Up